farhadq1/Auditory-Neuroscience/readme.txt

-Introduction
+## Introduction

 The software is built for visualizing auditory neural data comprising of spikes or action potentials recorded in response to complex acoustic stimulation.
-The visualization maps the data on 3 domains: frequency, intensity and time, the 3 fundamentals of acoustic signals.
+The visualization maps the data on 3 domains: frequency,intensity and time, the 3 fundamentals of acoustic signals.

+## Usage

+python hearing_research.py

-Data
+## Data

-The data consists of processed neural spikes in response to acoustic stimulation.
+The 3D data used for this project consists of processed neural spikes in response to acoustic stimulation.
 After initial processing of the spikes with respect to the frequency, intensity and timing after tone onset data was arranged in a 3D matrix.
 The 3D matrix consists of 2D Frequency Time values stacked for each sound intensity level used.

-Dependencies:
+## Dependencies:

 Python 2.7.13
 Anaconda 4.3.0 (64-bit)